 University students sit through countless lectures where the professor goes on and on about the subject.
 However do these students listen and take note on every single word their professor says?
 That is probably impossible.
 Most students might drift away during a lecture and miss important information being said.
 Therefore students must use effective listening skills to help them focus and relate to the subject.
 Probing can be very important for a lecture.
 If a student does not understand or wants to understand further then they should ask the professor about it.
-Asking questions will help them relate to the subject on everything the professor says by writing notes.
+Asking questions will help them relate to the subject more and understand it better.
+Moreover students can reflect on everything the professor says by writing notes.
 Note taking helps a student focus and listen effectively because they must pay attention to know what is important to write.